Generalized Gibbons-Werner method for stationary spacetimes: Generalized GW method

-The generalized GW and the corresponding simplified calculation formula holds significant meaning in five aspects: \begin{itemize} \item[(a)] The GW method can be extended to infinity-unreachable spacetimes by constructing an appropriate finite integral region, since the auxiliary circular arc can be chosen arbitrarily instead of being fixed at $r_c=\infty$ in previous works. \item[(b)] For infinity-reachable asymptotically nonflat SAS spacetimes, our calculation formula Eq.~\eqref{delta19} is universally applicable, unlike that in the conventional GWOIA method which varies depending on specific metrics. \item[(c)] Our method can be viewed as an unified description to the GW method for calculating the finite-distance and infinite-distance deflection angle of massive and masless particles in SSS and SAS spacetimes with or without asymptotical flatness.
-This is the reason why we call it the generalized GW method. \item[(d)] Compared to calculation formulas in the conventional GWOIA method (Eqs.~\eqref{deltaBA0} and \eqref{deltaBA1}), our formula Eq.~\eqref{delta19} is easier to conduct during the practical computation process.
+The generalized GW and the corresponding simplified calculation formula holds significant meaning in five aspects: \begin{itemize} \item[(a)] The GW method can be extended to infinity-unreachable spacetimes by constructing an appropriate finite integral region, since the auxiliary circular arc can be chosen arbitrarily instead of taking the limit $r_c=\infty$ in previous works. \item[(b)] For infinity-reachable asymptotically nonflat SAS spacetimes, our calculation formula Eq.~\eqref{delta19} is universally applicable, unlike that in the conventional GWOIA method which varies depending on specific metrics. \item[(c)] Our method can be viewed as an unified description to the GW method for calculating the finite-distance and infinite-distance deflection angle of massive and massless particles in SSS and SAS spacetimes with or without asymptotical flatness.
+This is the reason why we call it the generalized GW method. \item[(d)] Compared to calculation formulas in the conventional GWOIA method (Eqs.~\eqref{deltaBA0} and \eqref{deltaBA1}), our formula Eq.~\eqref{delta19} is easier to apply in practical computation processes.
 Since it involves only a single integral of an fully simplified integrand, rather than a double integral of the intricate Gaussian curvature and a single integral of the geodesic curvature required by Eqs.~\eqref{deltaBA0} and \eqref{deltaBA1}. \item[(e)] Since the presence of the surface integral over $D_\infty$ in the calculation formula in conventional GWOIA method (Eqs.~\eqref{deltaBA0} and \eqref{deltaBA1}), the deflection angle seems depend on the nature of the region between the trajectory and infinity.
 While our result, Eq.~\eqref{delta19}, clearly demonstrates that the deflection angle is solely determined by the properties of the trajectory itself, which is closer to our intuitive understanding. \end{itemize}

-\section{Application of generalized GW method}
+\section{Application of Generalized GW method}

 In this section, we aim to showcase the calculation process outlined in Sec.\ref{calpro} and demonstrate the conclusion drawn in Sec.~\ref{somediscussion}.
 To this end, by utilizing the generalized GW method along with the simplified formula Eq.~\eqref{delta19}, we compute the finite-distance deflection angle of particles for three spacetimes: an asymptotically flat SAS spacetime, Kerr black hole; an infinity-reachable asymptotically nonflat SAS spacetime, Kerr-like black hole in bumblebee gravity; and an infinity-unreachable asymptotically nonflat SAS spacetime, rotating solution in conformal Weyl gravity.